caioteixeira/caioteixeira.github.io/_posts/2020-12-24-jekyll-docker.md

 ## Docker Compose setup

-My plan is to be able to do a *docker-compose up* to be to run an instance of *jekyll serve* on my localhost, with all the auto rebuilding and live reloading goodies.
+My plan is to be able to just execute *docker-compose up* to run an instance of *jekyll serve* on my localhost, with all the auto rebuilding and live reloading goodies.

 Jekyll has an official docker image, so I created a simple *docker-compose.yml* file that creates a container with the official image, a volume that maps to the root of my repo and made it execute *jekyll serve.*